blakeaber/resilient-devops/tfs/docker_eb/README.md

 ### Prerequisities
 - AWS IAM Role with access to IAM, EC2, ACM, ROUTE 53, Beanstalk & Elastic Container Registry/Engine and it's access & secret keys.
 Profile must be set inside `~/.aws/credentials` directory.
+- In docker-compose.yml provide the image, and placeholder env to be passed to container
 - Terraform

 ### Contents of repo